a-harrison/slackduty/README.md

 Variable Name | Value | Required
 --- | --- | ---
-MONGODB_URI | Connection URI to MongoDB Database. | True
-SLACK_WEBHOOK_URL | The Webhook URL for the Slack app. | True PAGERDUTY_INTEGRATION_KEY | The integration key of the PagerDuty integration. | True SLACK_VERIFICATION_TOKEN | The verification token used to authenticate actions from Slack | True
+API_KEY_HASH | A hash of the API key used to authenticate requests | True SLACK_WEBHOOK_URL | The Webhook URL for the Slack app. | True PAGERDUTY_INTEGRATION_KEY | The integration key of the PagerDuty integration. | True SLACK_VERIFICATION_TOKEN | The verification token used to authenticate actions from Slack | True